epierson9/densityMapping/README.md

 This code requires pylab, sklearn, numpy, and pandas to run.

 Please contact Emma Pierson (emmap1 "at" cs "dot" stanford "dot" edu) with questions, comments, requests, or bugs, or see blog post for full details.
+[Absolute README link](https://www.google.com)